DrAShabut/AndroidDev/session-6.md

 To demonstrate a fully working database, we will create a simple Dictionary database where we'll store words and their definitions.
 We'll demonstrate the CRUD operations by adding new words (with their definitions) and updating existing word definitions.
 We'll show words in a ListView using a cursor.
 Pressing a word in the ListView will read the definition from the database and display it in a Toast message.
 A long press will delete the word.

-## Getting ready
+# Getting ready
 Create a new project in Android Studio and call it SQLiteDatabase.
-Use the default options and select Empty Activity on the Add an Activity to Mobile dialog.
+Use the default options and select Empty Activity.

-## How to do it...
+# How to do it...
 First, we'll create the UI, which will consist of two PlainText fields, a Button, and a ListView.
 As we add words to the database, they will populate the ListView.
 Start by opening activity_main.xml and follow these steps:

 1. Design your screen as follow: